 15 Ways You Can Keep Your Home Clean in 10 Minutes A Day

 Getting the dishwasher loaded or unloaded will save you time after the next meal.
 If the dishwasher is empty, get all the dirty dishes loaded.
 The clutter of dirty dishes will be cleared from the counter.

 Or unload all the clean dishes so they will be ready to use for the next meal and the dishwasher will be ready to be loaded after dinner.
 Don’t you just hate it when you start washing dishes after dinner and open a dishwasher full of clean dishes, it’s one more step to finish the kitchen clean up.
 Do the prep when you have a few minutes early in the day so the dishwasher will be unloaded and ready to load after the next meal.

 2. Fold & Put Away a Load of Laundry

-We might not like folding and putting away the laundry, but you don’t want too much laundry to pile up and it always feels good to have this chore done!
+We might not like folding and putting away the laundry, but you want to be able to find your clothes when you need to wear them and you don’t want too much laundry to pile up and it always feels good to have this chore done!

 3. Sweep Your Floors

 If your home is like ours, you probably have to sweep your floors a few times a week.
 When you have an extra 10 minutes, get this quick task done.

 4. Mop Your Floors